matt-pakulski/gitlab-templates/templates/git-mirroring/README.md

 ## Getting Started

-Import and configure the GitLab template into your GitLab CI/CD enabled git repository.
+Import and configure the template into your GitLab CI/CD enabled git repository.

 ```yaml
 include: